Terms and Conditions

 “Minimum Period of Service” means the period of twelve (12) months beginning on the OSD during which a Service will be provided by HTL as specified in a Schedule or Order.

-“Office Hours” means 9am to 5pm Monday to Friday excluding UK public Holidays
+“Office Hours” means 9am to 5pm Monday to Friday excluding UK public Holidays and the period between Christmas and New Year.

-“Operational Hours” means 9am to 5pm Monday to Friday excluding UK public Holidays
+“Operational Hours” means 9am to 5pm Monday to Friday excluding UK public Holidays and the period between Christmas and New Year.

 “Operational Service Date” or “OSD” means the date on which any Service or part of a Service is first made available to the Customer by HTL.